All of these policies and practices are subject to change based on CDC, state, and local health department guidelines.

 What if my group is more comfortable staying separate, wearing masks, or having their own Bible study group?
 If a group would be more comfortable staying separate, wearing masks, or having your own Bible study group; we are more than willing to provide alternatives to meet those needs.

 Will my group need to be tested before arrival?

 Your group will not need to be tested prior to arriving at camp.
-Temperature checks will be required prior to the arrival of camp and on a daily basis.
+Temperature checks will be required prior to the arrival of camp.